 As mentioned in Section 2.1.2, Magri (e.g. 2009) argued that a sentence may trigger the inference that a logically stronger alternative is false even when contextual knowledge guarantees that, relative to the context, the utterance and its alternative are contextually equivalent.
-This yields deviance, as in (4)a above, because one obtains a contradiction between the asserted meaning and the negation of the logically stronger (but contextually equivalent) alternative.
+This yields deviance, as in (7)a above, because one obtains a contradiction between the asserted meaning and the negation of the logically stronger (but contextually equivalent) alternative.
+(To reiterate, the reason we do not obtain a standard scalar implicature is that the predicate guarantees that if some Italians come from a warm country, all Italians do as well, and thus (21)b is not more informative than (21)a relative to contextual knowledge.18)

-- (18) a. #Some Italians come from a warm country. - b.
+- (21) a. #Some Italians come from a warm country. - b.
 All Italians come from a warm country.

 We believe that some instances of Blind implicatures can be found in the gestural domain as well, but in simple cases one needs to take care to make the relevant alternatives very salient in the context.
-An initial example is displayed in (19), where co-speech gestures are used to introduce the alternatives.
+An initial example is displayed in (22), where co-speech gestures are used to introduce the alternatives.